 There are a number of avenues provided for commuter students to become fully engaged with the campus community.
 Commuter students have access to Munro Parlor, Spange Parlor, and Memorial Underground, the 24-hour study lounge in the library, and Lahue Athletic Center.
 Spaces are provided in the Mann Student Center for commuter students to reserve lockers to secure their belongings throughout the course of the day.
-Students must register for a locker free of charge through the Student Development Office.
-Commuter students can also engage in campus dining facilities by utilizing Cub Cash or selecting a Commuter Meal Plan.
-Questions and concerns regarding commuter services can be directed to Robert Benjamin, Vice President for Multicultural Affairs.
+Students must register for a locker free of charge through the Residential Life & Housing Office.
+Commuter students can also engage in ENC Dining by utilizing Cub Cash or selecting a Commuter Meal Plan.
+Questions and concerns regarding commuter services can be directed to Jacob Hafler, Director of Student Engagement and Transitions.